Season 3, Episode 7

 Okay, so there's the three types are self-oriented, which is what I'm primarily talking about here.
 That's where you look In Word and say, I expected this of myself, when I don't need it, I'd beat myself up, I don't feel good enough.
 And the second type is other-oriented perfectionist, I expect other people to get everything right.
 And you don't, you can be one or all or any combination of these.
 I had the trifecta, okay.
 So expect myself to be perfect, I expected other people to be perfect.
 And the third one is socially oriented.
 So I thought other people expected me to be perfect, too.
 And this, of socially oriented or perfectionism, has reached almost epidemic proportions in the younger generation now with Instagram, Snapchat, and all that kind of thing.
 Because there's so much pressure to look, you know, outwardly a certain way.
 So we expect there's a social pressure of how we, we think society thinks we should be, yeah.
 When you can,

 Michael Kithcart: 21:14

-I think just any kind of self reflection at all can you can conjure up?
-I know, I can lots of moments where there's all three at play.
-But in the moment, I wouldn't say that I was always aware of that,
+I think just any kind of self-reflection at all can you can conjure up.
+I know, I can have lots of moments where there's all three at play.
+But at the moment, I wouldn't say that I was always aware of that,